 If you are unsure about this, you should consult an attorney to confirm you have chosen the correct path.

-If you do determine that you must register, the first state's filings are included in your annual subscription with Capbase.
-We will file all paperwork and this includes a registered agent for one year.
-Please note that you will still be responsible for the filing fees from the state (registration, need for a certificate of good standing, etc).
-If you choose to register in an additional state, there would be an extra filing fee of $250.
+If you do determine that you must register, Capbase can assist you with this at $250 per state.
+We will file all paperwork and this includes a registered agent ($150/annually).
+Please note that you will also be responsible for the filing fees from the state (registration, need for a certificate of good standing, etc).

 Please reach out to our support team through live chat or via email at firstname.lastname@example.org to request an invoice for the fees required by your state and to start the foreign entity registration process.